lyubomir-bozhinov/mticky/README.md

    mvn clean package
    ```

 3. **Run the application:**
    ```bash
    java -jar target/mticky.jar
    ```

 4. **Set up your API key:**
 The application will prompt you for your Finnhub API key on its first run.
 Once provided, the key will be saved in your local configuration for future use.
+The refresh interval is also configured directly within the TUI.

 ### Run from Binary (Alternative)
 For a quicker start, you can download the pre-built binaries from the [releases page](https://github.com/lyubomir-bozhinov/mticky/releases).

 1.  **Download the appropriate binary** for your operating system and architecture (e.g., `mticky-vX.Y.Z-linux-amd64.tar.gz` for Linux 64-bit, `mticky-vX.Y.Z-windows-amd64.zip` for Windows 64-bit).

 2.  **Extract the archive:**
     * **Linux/macOS:**
         ```bash